 Sometimes my daughter will hit or bite.
 Often, she’ll hit or bite herself first, before lashing out at others.
 She’s gone through periods where she does not do it all, but other times extreme stress or tension can bring it on.
 It’s not aggressive behavior that comes from anger, but it may come from frustration and inability to fix something, like if she’s in extreme pain which is often difficult for her to communicate.

 - Kids with autism understand more than you think.

 Kind of like lots of kids, right?
-NEVER ever underestimate when you are talking around them.
-I’ve definitely Zoe repeat words I said in passing and give me a “look.”
+NEVER ever underestimate what they can understand when you are talking around them.
+I’ve definitely heard Zoe repeat words I said in passing and give me a “look.”
 They get it!